 Learn Valuable Life Skills

-But the truth is, you can succeed without Adderall, both within your personal and professional lives, and Vertava Health is here to show you how.
+However, the truth is, you can succeed without Adderall, both within your personal and professional lives, and Vertava Health is here to show you how.

 Here are some of the transformative and research-based treatment modalities we rely on to help you build a healthy, sober life:

-- Cognitive behavioral therapy (CBT)
+- Cognitive-behavioral therapy (CBT)

 - Dialectical behavior therapy (DBT)